Cobenian/Presentex/README.md

 # Usage

+Add the dependency to your mix.exs file:

+  defp deps do
+    [{:presentex, "~> 0.0.2"}]
+  end

+Make sure that you do not use version 0.0.1, it will not work.

   Do *NOT* use version 0.0.1, it is known to be buggy.

 You can create Presentex presentations using the standard Elixir tool mix.